enzojob/eiffel-snake/README.md

 * The goal is to eat as many apples as possible to make the snake grow
 * Each apple eaten gives 20 points
 * You can return to the menu or exit the game at any time
-* When you bump into yourself you will die
+* When you bump into yourself you die

 ![end](https://user-images.githubusercontent.com/73689853/102016250-4349d900-3d60-11eb-94c6-0e31b82b5a2e.PNG)